 It comes with the patented De’Longhi Cappuccino Frothing Wand for frothing your milk and a 3-in-1 filter holder that works for both self-ground coffee and espresso pods.

 The black and stainless steel exterior is compact, making it a seamless fit for many modern kitchens.
 If you’re wondering where to buy a De’Longhi EC155, click the button to check out the price!

-BEST FOR: This is a great option for a beginner.
+BEST SUITED FOR: This is a great option for a beginner.
 If you want to dive into the espresso world, this model is a great spot to park for a while as you learn the ropes and get your specific tastes and specifications figured out.

 Another convenient starting point is the Mr. Coffee Cafe Barista Espresso and Cappuccino Maker (wow, that’s a mouthful!).

 This affordable option is extremely user-friendly, and an excellent way to “dip your toes in the water” of the espresso world.

 It literally feels like a coffee maker and an espresso maker had a baby.

 The convenience of brewing options, automatic frother, and even the adjustable cup height on the tray make this ideal for anyone who wants to experiment without taking the full plunge into more expensive machinery quite yet.